Apouuuuuuu/Apouuuuuuu/README.md

 # Hey there! 👋

 Welcome to my GitHub profile!
-I'm **Théo Gagelin**, a web developer who enjoys building and exploring cool tech projects. <br/>
+I'm **Théo Gagelin**, a 21y/o developer who enjoys building and exploring cool tech projects. <br/>
 I'm also the founder of **GT Design**, my small business where I create custom websites tailored to clients' needs.

 ---